-As a chiropractor who has been in practice for many years, I too find this question hard to answer.
+As an SF chiropractor who has been in practice for many years, I too find this question hard to answer.
 To properly decide where to adjust, and what the source of the problem we need to do a bit of detective work.
-We need to as all the right questions and gather all your lifestyle clues to come up with a proper diagnosis.
+We need to investigate all the right questions and gather all your lifestyle clues to come up with a proper diagnosis.

 This is why we take a measured and thorough approach on your first visit.
 Looking at the body’s adaptability from different angles helps us zero in on what is ailing you and why.

 Why would I want X-rays of my spine?

 This is one of the wonderful tools chiropractors have to evaluate the way the bones are situated, the curves of the spine, and the overall health of the spinal column.
 Using X-ray will help us evaluate where your problem areas are, and design plan of care to address it.

 Will my chiropractor put me on a plan of care that will look at my progress over time?